SR Leader class: Southern Railway

 When the project was under the auspices of the Southern Railway, No. 36001 would have been numbered CC101.
 Bulleid advocated a continental style of locomotive nomenclature, based upon his experiences at the French branch of Westinghouse Electric before the First World War.
 The Southern Railway number followed an adaptation of the UIC classification system where "C" refers to the number of driving axles – in this case three on each bogie.
 Since the design has six driving axles, the numbering would have been CC101–CC105 for the initial batch, the final number being the locomotive identifier.

 British Railways

-Operational livery was photographic grey with red and white lining.
-The British Railways "Cycling Lion" crest was also used though, after the works photograph, this was painted over without explanation.
+Operational livery was photographic grey with red and black lining.
+The British Railways "Cycling Lion" crest was also used, though after the works photograph this was painted over without explanation.
 Numbering was the British Railways standard system, in the 36001 series.
 If the class had gone into full production, the locomotives would have been painted in British Railways mixed traffic/freight black livery with red, grey and cream lining.
-36001 was initially painted in this livery but this preceded the official works photograph and was subsequently repainted in photographic grey livery.
+36001 was initially painted in this livery but this preceded the official works photograph and was subsequently repainted in photographic grey.